petermp79/coding-challenges/README.md

 has become.
 This requirement means you need to not only know how to work on a problem, but you must also memorize the optimized solution so you can do it without a hiccup.

-In an experience I had with Samsung, I passed one round of coding challenge, the next interviewer also challenges me on coding, in which I get it done right in 10 min.
-The interviewer complains my code is not clean and he suggested a cleaner solution way of coding it.
+In an experience I had with Samsung, I passed one round of coding challenge, the next interviewer challenged me on coding as well.
+I get it done right in 10 min.
+Yey, The guy complains my code is not clean and he suggested a cleaner solution way of coding it.
 You know what?
-The guy spent the next 30 min to do it himself (he did not remember well what he is asking me to do).
-The end result is saving three lines of code, but apparently, he failed me anyway.
+The guy spent the next 30 min to do it himself (he did not remember well what he was asking me to do).
+In the end, he saved three lines of code, but he failed me anyway.
 Can you imagine how STUPID and CRUEL this whole coding challenge culture has become????
-Why cant they simply asking questions on the technical skills required for the job????

 This is why many people have quietly given up on their career or dare not switching job for a better position.
 I know quite a few of them.
 What I suggest those who have similar experience as I do is to say it out loud -